jss1118/The-Deeproot-Project/README.md

 ## Becoming a developer

-If you would like to contribute to The Deeproot Project, visit (thedeeprootproject.com).
+If you would like to contribute to The Deeproot Project, or gain access to beta features, please submit a request by visiting http://thedeeprootproject.com/developer.html

 ## Raspberry Pi 5 Hailo 8L Setup